HafiziRuslan/raspiaprs/README.md

 # RPi-APRS

-With this simple python program you can monitor your Allstar or pi-star health using APRS metrics.
-You can see an example of the metrics logged by my allstar node. https://aprs.fi/telemetry/a/9W4GPA-4
+With this simple python program you can monitor your Allstar or Pi-Star health using APRS metrics.
+You can see an example of the metrics logged by my Pi-Star node.
+[9W4GPA-4](https://aprs.fi/telemetry/a/9W4GPA-4?range=day)

-The metrics are temperature, CPU load average, and Available memory.
+The metrics are:-
+1. Temperature
+2. CPU load average
+3. Available memory

 ## Installation (Pi-Star)